Jahangir Khan, The King of Squash

 “It hurt me.
 I was so lonely that I cried sometimes.
 But deep in my heart, I knew that I had no other choice but to persistently go towards the goal for the sake of the memory of Torsam Khan,”

-said Jahangir Khan.
+said Jahangir Khan Squash player!

 The Unbeaten Champion